Muhammad-Sheraz-ds/AI-Property-Profit-Maximizer/README.md

    - Select machine learning algorithms, tune hyperparameters, and evaluate models.

 3. **Create UI using Streamlit and FastAPI:**
-   - Implement user-friendly interface pages for EDA, feature engineering code pipeline, and model predictions.
+   - Implement user-friendly interface pages for feature engineering code pipeline, and model predictions.

 4. **Dockerization and Deployment:**
    - Package the solution into Docker containers for deployment.